Get the Most out of Your Destination by Doing These 6 Things

 It’s one thing to walk through the tourist area of town, but it’s another thing completely to walk through a residential neighborhood where the average person lives.
-Make sure to do this when you travel, because it will give you a much better sense of what life is like in that country.
+Make sure to do this when you are exploring a new place, because it will give you a much better sense of what life is like in that country.

 I’ll never forget the residential neighborhoods that were perched on the steep mountainsides surrounding the city of Medellin, Colombia.
 The mountain was so steep that the tin roof of one family’s house was level with the backyard of their neighbor.

 Scraggly stray dogs chased footballs kicked by children playing football in parks.
 The buildings were painted in wide looping scrawls of graffiti.

 A couple on a motorbike clung to each other as they weaved through switchbacks up the slope.
 A grandmother reached to hang a pale pink sheet on a washing line.